mbernahr/simple-eri-test-server/README.md

 A minimal **External Retrieval Interface (ERI)** test implementation backed by **ChromaDB**,
 with a small **FastAPI** backend and a **Gradio** helper UI.

+This repository is meant as a minimal ERI playground to test decentralized RAG flows and to plug into tools like Open WebUI as an external knowledge server.

 Use this repository to:

 - spin up a local ERI server,